fwhaslam/RobotMinds/README.md

 ## History ( latest first )

+2022/08/03 = Modified 91_StyleTransfer.py to use an AdventureTime image for style
+    The results were disappointing, colors and shapes were transfered, but not at a global scale. to /style/Dog_AdventureTime_StyleTransfer.py

 2022/07/24 = added utility to reduce datasets locally

 2022/07/20 = modified CNN_direct_cartoon_classify to use the image_dataset_from_directory method.